ForgeRock/exampleOAuth2Clients/node-passport-openidconnect/README.md

 ## Core Functionality

-A generic (OP independent) version of the workflow utilized in this example is outlined with a few implementation steps below.
+A generic (OP-independent) version of the workflow utilized in this example is outlined with a few implementation steps below.
 Copying and pasting blocks of code in the order they are presented and providing the RP's and the OP's proprietary values instead of the placeholders should result in a working Node.js application performing authorization code flow, with following file structure:
 ```bash
 .
 + node_modules